The Thyroid Puzzle

 Other tests we consider are T3 and T4 levels, thyroid antibodies, reverse T3, urinary spot iodine test, basal body temperature and Thyroflex testing.

-Endocrinologist, Dr R.I.S Bayliss states that traditionally a person’s thyroid was tested via the patients pulse rate, sense of well-being, their skin texture, cold tolerance, bowel function, and the speed of which the patient’s deep tendon reflexes relax.
+Endocrinologist, Dr R.I.S Bayliss states that a person’s thyroid was traditionally tested via the patient’s pulse rate, sense of well-being, skin texture, cold tolerance, bowel function, and the speed at which the patient’s deep tendon reflexes relax.

-Keep in mind there are many factors that affect thyroid function.
-These include: inflammation, toxicity, hormone imbalance, nutritional factors, immune dysfunction, adrenal dysfunction, and gastrointestinal dysfunction, but our comprehensive testing allows us to cross check these functions as per your symptomology.
+Keep in mind that many factors that affect thyroid function.
+These include inflammation, toxicity, hormone imbalance, nutritional factors, immune dysfunction, adrenal dysfunction, and gastrointestinal dysfunction, but our comprehensive testing allows us to cross-check these functions as per your symptomology.

 Tests available